|Heterophyllidia||Acrid tasting (emetica/rosacea, etc.)||Shrimp|

 Finally, the yellow spored species (often darker then the previous group) and not related to this group, but easily confused with it.

-R. mordax ('veternosa') - usually pinkish-orange, often with yellow areas.
+R. mordax ('veternosa') - pinkish-orange, often with yellow areas.
 Maybe a slight flush on the stem, but little browning, with somewhat dark yellow spores.
 With douglas fir and hemlock.
 May be mild tasting or with a pleasant sweet or floral odor.
+R. tenuiceps may be the same thing.

 R. firmula - occasional stem flushing (occasionally mild?), it is usually more dark purple with less red than most others in this section, and has fairly dark yellow spores.
 Usually with coastal spruce.